Swimming in Ocean at Gold Coast

 When can you not swim in the sea at the Gold Coast because of stingers etc?

-Because the Gold Coast has many beaches, this is also unlikely to mean that there are stingers at every beach on the Gold Coast.
-So you might find that Broadbeach has them, but Coolangatta is fine.
-So there are usually options if you are prepared to travel a little.
+The Gold Coast has many beaches and not all may be affected at the same time.
+So, it is unlikely that there are stingers at every beach on the Gold Coast.
+You might find that Broadbeach has them, but Coolangatta is fine.
+There are usually options if you are prepared or able to travel a little.

 On the rare occassions (from memory maybe a couple of times in a year) that I have known there to be stingers in the water, the surf life savers on the beaches at the patrol areas will let swimmers know and often will close the beach.